-What’s even more impressive about the Chromebook Flip is that it rocks a 360-degree hinge that lets it “flip” inside out, hence its name.
-At 12.5 inches and 2.6 pounds, the Asus Chromebook Flip isn’t just ‘good for a Chromebook,’ it might just be one of the best laptops you can buy, depending on what you need.
+Even more impressive is the fact that the Asus Chromebook Flip features a 360-degree hinge that lets it ‘flip’ inside out – hence the name.
+At 12.5 inches and 2.6 pounds, the Asus Chromebook Flip isn’t just ‘good for a Chromebook,’ it may just be among the best laptops on the market right now – depending on what you’re looking to do with it.

 CPU: 0.99Ghz Intel Core m3-6Y30 (dual core, 4MB cache, up to 2.2GHz)